How the brain works

 The brain

 The brain is an amazing organ: it controls everything you think, feel and do.
 The brain is made up of billions of nerve cells (neurons).
 A neuron has a cell body containing a nucleus and an axon which carries the impulse away from the cell body.
-Each neuron makes thousands connections to other neurons.
+Each neuron makes thousands of connections to other neurons.
 This ‘neural network’ is similar to the way roads connect to make road networks.
-In some instances, neurons are encased in a substance called myelin.
+In some instances, the axons of neurons are encased in a substance called myelin.
 This coating acts like the insulation around a wire, making impulses faster and more precise.

 The brain and infection